-Recently named by Law360 as a 2020 Rising Star, Krista Hanvey is an Employee Benefits and Executive Compensation partner in the Dallas office of Gibson, Dunn & Crutcher.
+Recently named by Law360 as a 2020 Rising Star, Krista Hanvey is an Employee Benefits and Executive Compensation partner and Co-Partner-In-Charge in the Dallas office of Gibson, Dunn & Crutcher.
 She counsels clients of all sizes across all industries, both public and private, using a multi-disciplinary approach to compensation and benefits matters that crosses tax, securities, labor, accounting and traditional employee benefits legal requirements.
 Ms. Hanvey has significant experience with all aspects of executive compensation, health and welfare benefit plan, and retirement plan compliance, planning, and transactional support.
 She also routinely advises clients with respect to general corporate and non-profit governance matters.
 Ms. Hanvey also oversees the Dallas office’s pro bono adoption program.

 Krista offers broad expertise on all types of public and private equity compensation and employee stock purchase plans; 401(k), ESOP and 403(b) tax-qualified retirement and nonqualified deferred compensation plans; executive employment, severance, retention, change in control and non-compete agreements; performance bonus, sales commission and other incentive pay plans; and retiree medical, cafeteria and other welfare benefit plans.
 She regularly advises clients on the requirements of and compliance with tax laws, ERISA, HIPAA, COBRA, the Affordable Care Act and executive compensation securities disclosure requirements.

 Ms. Hanvey graduated first in her class from William and Mary School of Law, where she served as Senior Articles Editor of the William & Mary Law Review.
 Ms. Hanvey earned a Bachelor of Arts degree with highest honors in Government from The University of Texas at Austin.
 She is a member of the Order of the Coif and Phi Beta Kappa.

 Ms. Hanvey is admitted to practice law in the state of Texas.